8 Tips for Successful Program Management

 Please ⇒ click here and the cookie selection will appear.
 At least select the Marketing cookies there.
 Then the videos will show immediately.
 Thank you very much.

-Any questions so far?
-Now that we understand the terms, let’s look at the eight key tips for successful program management.
+Now that we understand the terms, let us look at the eight key tips for successful program management.

-Tip 1: Establish a program management office / program office
+Tip 1: Establish a Program Management Office / Program Office

 Programs must be carefully controlled.
 Due to their complexity and scope, this requires the support of a centralized responsible entity: the program management office.